We are a circle of compassionate friends,

 —then we share ourselves and our songs in our communities.

-We connect with the larger web of women inspired by
+We connect with the larger web inspired by

 Carolyn McDade, Norma Luccock, and others of song and action.

 Susan is a certified music therapist who has worked with elders in long-term care and hospice care for over 30 years.
 She is on faculty at Capilano University in the music therapy program and maintains a small private practice in vocal psychotherapy and the use of voice for healing.

 Susan has great depth for the music we sing.
 She joined the Sacred Web Singers in 2007, sang on the 2011 recording of Widening Embrace, and has attended many of Carolyn McDade’s programs.
 She is inspired by Carolyn’s music and by the opportunity to share music with others as a way to offer needed change in the world.
 She is an excellent musician with a kind heart and a beautiful soul.

 This Ancient Love: Visions of a Sacred Land is an inspiring youtube video, which captures the depth of Carolyn McDade, her music that we so love, and her teachings.

 In 1988, a women’s singing group started meeting on Friday mornings in Lion’s Bay, BC.
 Having been a music teacher for many years, Norma Luccock became the leader of Ruah (meaning life giving, breath, wind of life).
 Ruah sang at programs supporting people in oppressive regimes, mostly in Latin America.
 In 1990, Carolyn McDade’s songs were introduced to Ruah, and the group learned songs from her then new recordings: This Ancient Love, Sorrow and Healing, and As We So Love.